Yoctol/bottender/docs/channel-messenger-routing.md

 title: Messenger Routing
 ---

-Bottender offers a bunch of helpers to route within your Messenger or multi-platform application.
+Bottender offers a bunch of helpers to route within your Messenger or multi-platform app.
 For example, you may use Messenger particular routes within your [`router`](the-basics-routing.md):

 ```js
 const { router, messenger } = require('bottender/router');